-If a student displays or reports any of the primary symptoms of COVID-19 (cough, temperature of 100.4 or higher or chills, shortness of breath or difficulty breathing, or new loss of taste or smell), the student will be escorted to the Isolation Room by trained staff member for further screening.
-If it is determined after further screening that the student has any excludable symptoms, they will remain in the Isolation Room with trained staff member until a parent/guardian can pick them up.
-If it is determined that the student does not have any excludable symptoms, they may remain at school if appropriate.
+If a student displays any of the symptoms/signs on the visual screening checklist while on campus, the student will be further screened by a trained staff member.
+If it is determined that the student has excludable symptoms, they will go to the Isolation Room with the trained staff member until parent/guardian can pick them up.

+A trained staff member will supervise ill students until a parent/guardian picks them up.
+Ill staff members will immediately be sent home after notifying the building administrator to arrange for coverage.
 If any ill staff or student develops any of the emergency warning signs for COVID-19, (trouble breathing, constant pain or pressure in chest, bluish lips or face, sudden new onset confusion or inability to wake or stay awake), supervising staff will call 911.
 Staff and students with known or suspected COVID-19 cannot remain at school.
-See Appendix D.